SMITH COUNTY, TX (KLTV) - County-wide clean up is underway just in time for spring cleaning for Smith County residents.

 Getting rid of large unwanted items can be difficult and expensive.
 That's why Smith County officials want to help.

-Burton said they see a lot of items being dropped off during the annual clean up that some people usually dump illegally.
+Burton added they see a lot of items being dropped off during the annual clean up that some people usually dump illegally.

 "Mattresses, old toys, couches, chairs, recliners; these are items we find on the side of the road and now's the time to bring them out here and legally get rid of them," he said.

-The county-wide clean up program runs through Saturday May 5.
+The county-wide clean up program runs April 1 through Saturday, May 4.
 Smith County residents can pick up a voucher at the courthouse annex or Justice of the Peace Pct.
 1 through 5 offices.